-philadelphia man Charged in laser strike incident
+philadelphia man sentenced for laser strike incident

 On February 14, 2012, President Barack Obama signed the FAA Modernization and Reform Act of 2012, which modernizes the nation’s aviation system.
 This Act establishes a new criminal offense for aiming the beam of a laser at an aircraft in the special aircraft jurisdiction of the United States, or at the flight path of such an aircraft.
 The statute was enacted in response to a growing number of incidents of pilots being distracted or even temporarily blinded by laser beams.

 The FAA also has a civil case pending against Dangler in which Dangler could be fined up to $11,000.